mateusbneiva/mateusbneiva.github.io/_pages/about.md

   Advisor: Ivan Menezes

 - Princeton University
 Visiting Student Research Collaborators (VSRC), under the advisement of [Prof. Glaucio H. Paulino](https://paulino.princeton.edu/).
+Has been awarded a scholarship from the CAPES Foundation, an agency under the Ministry of Education of Brazil, in order to conduct part of his SANDWICH DOCTORATE.
 [Capes-PrInt](https://mateusbneiva.github.io/files/Capes_sponsor.pdf)
 [Statement](https://mateusbneiva.github.io/files/StatusStatement_Mateus Neiva.pdf)

 Courses: